 Put the oil, xylitol or the sugar of your choice, the egg and egg yolk in a large bowl and beat with a whisk or with an electric mixer till paler in colour.

 By hand, mix in the walnuts, carrot and coconut, followed by the flour and spices.
 With an electric whisk, beat the egg whites with the salt in a clean bowl until they form stiff peaks.

 Gently fold the beaten egg whites into the cake batter, but do not over stir.

 Tip into the cake tin and bake for approx 60 minutes, or until a skewer comes out clean from the centre.

 Let the cake cool completely before taking out of the tin.

 Put all the ingredients in a bowl and beat with an electric whisk till fluffy

-Decorate your cake with the frosting and some finely chopped walnuts, lightly toasted.
+Decorate your cake with the frosting and some finely chopped walnuts, lightly toasted or whatever you fancy.